django-salesforce/django-salesforce/README.rst

      - Click "Enable OAuth Settings" in API, then select "Access and manage your data (api)" from available OAuth Scopes.
-     - Other red marked fields must be filled, but are not relevant for Django with password authentication.
-(For example a "Callback URL" can be an URL that doesn't exist, but that is under your control, for the case that you accidentally activate other OAuth mode later.)
+     - Other red marked fields must be filled, but are not relevant for Django with password authentication. ("Callback URL" should be a safe URL that maybe doesn't exist, but is under your control and doesn't redirect, for the case that you accidentally activate other OAuth mode later.)
    * ``USER`` is the username used to connect.
    * ``PASSWORD`` is a concatenation of the user's password and security token.
      Security token can be set by My Settings / Personal / Reset My Security Token